-This leaflet is about how some migraine attacks may be triggered by various things.
-It is assumed you have some general knowledge about migraine, but would like to know more about this aspect.
-(See leaflet called 'Migraine' for details about migraine.)
+This leaflet is about how some migraine attacks (episodes) may be triggered by various things.

 What are migraine triggers?

 - Diet and foods.
-For example: dieting too fast, cheese, chocolate, red wines, citrus fruits, and foods containing tyramine (a food additive).
+For example: dieting too fast, cheese, chocolate, red wines, citrus fruits, and foods containing a food additive called tyramine.

 - Environmental.
-For example: smoking and smoky rooms, glaring light, VDU screens or flickering TV sets, loud noises, strong smells, hot weather.
+For example: smoking and smoky rooms, glaring light, computer screens or flickering TV sets, loud noises, strong smells, hot weather.

 - Psychological.
 For example: depression, anxiety, anger, tiredness.
 In some people migraines occur when relaxing after periods of stress.
 For example, weekends or holidays.